aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/convert-word-doc-to-other-formats-in-npoi/_index.md

 ﻿---
-title: Convert Word Doc to Other Formats in NPOI – Aspose.Words for .NET
+title: Convert Word Doc to Other Formats in NPOI
+second_title: Aspose.Words for .NET
 articleTitle: Convert Word Doc to Other Formats in NPOI
 linktitle: Convert Word Doc to Other Formats in NPOI
 description: "Convert DOC to other document formats easily and fast instead of using NPOI in C#."